ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ### Capabilities ##

-The capabilities of the Multipart Endpoint Cost Service are defined by a JSON object of type PVEndpointcostCapabilities, which is defined as the same as PVFilteredCostMapCapabilities.
+The capabilities of the multipart endpoint cost resource are defined by a JSON object of type PVEndpointcostCapabilities, which is defined as the same as PVFilteredCostMapCapabilities.
 See [](#pvcm-cap).

 ### Uses ##

-If a Multipart Endpoint Cost resource supports `persistent-entities`, the `uses` field in its IRD entry MUST include ALL the resources which exposes the entities that MAY appear in the response.
+If a multipart endpoint cost resource supports `persistent-entities`, the `uses` field in its IRD entry MUST include ALL the resources which exposes the entities that MAY appear in the response.